Skip to Content

 Representative Experience

-• Guided a major lender in the transfer of loans to a CMBS pool (approximately $1.1BB in loan assets), providing advice to CMBS counsel on loan practices and loan covenants included in the transferred assets.
+• Guided major institutional lender in the transfer of loans to a CMBS pool (approximately $1.1BB in loan assets), providing advice to CMBS counsel on loan practices and loan covenants included in the transferred assets.

 • Represented community lender in the acquisition of packages of loans for a portfolio.